prateek933/laravel-url-shortener/README.md

 composer create project laravel/laravel url-shortener
 ~~~

-* Edit the .env file located in your root directory.
-Fill the database credentials and APP_URL of your project, then run the below commands
+* Edit the .env file located in your root directory and fill the database credentials and APP_URL of your project, then run the below commands

 ~~~
 composer dump-autoload